Diplomatic missions

 Republic of Estonia

-Embassy of Bulgaria in Finland
+Embassy of the Republic of Bulgaria in Helsinki, Republic of Finland

 Address: Kuusisaarentie 2B, 00340 Helsinki